VisintLab-BJTU/GenTextImageBlocks/README.md

 # GenTextBlocks
-Generate images of text blocks for OCR training
+Generate images of text blocks for OCR training.